 Also, when you’re self-critical, that activates your nervous system and increases your stress hormones.
 (2) That harsh inner critic can stop us from learning and being resilient.
 (3)

 People with self-compassion show themselves grace when they make a mistake.

 This creates more time as you waste less time trying to perfect or procrastinate.
 Perfectionism and procrastination are significant stressors and thieves of time.

 Being kinder to yourself is one of the secrets to going from merely surviving life to thriving.

 BONUS: When you join my newsletter I’ll send you a free handy cheat sheet so you can easily reference these techniques:The Master Key to Unlocking More Free Time & Reduce Stress: 8 Easy + Unconventional Techniques.

 Not everything is in our control, but when it comes to having more time and reducing stress, do your best to take control of distractions like emails and social media.
 Think of it as putting blinders on. 😎

-Emails and social media take up time and are constant interruptions in our daily life.
+Emails and social media take up time and are constant interruptions in our daily lives.
 Unfollow social media accounts that don’t bring anything positive into your day or trigger insecurities.

 Unsubscribe from companies that send multiple emails a day or lists that always push products instead of adding value to your day.